-Next stop in the weekend is Saint Jean de Luz.
+Next stop on the weekend is Saint Jean de Luz.
 This village of approx. 13.000 population and 12 km away from Hendaye, it is the most popular one in the Basque Country region.
-Its typical buildings will quickly remind you to the Basque mansions of pictures and films.
+Its typical buildings will quickly remind you of the Basque mansions of pictures and films.

 Here it is time to enjoy traditional French patisseries, trying the original Basque macarons from “Maison ADAM”, well known as the suppliers of macarons for Louis XIV, and to test the differences between those macarons and the mouchous from Paries.
-Basque macarons are made of 80% sugar and 20% almonds, while mouchous are made with the inverse proportion, 20% sugar and 80% almonds.
-In Paries you will definitely need to try the Gateaux Basque, a very typical cake made of almonds too.
+Basque macarons from Maison Adam are made by the same family since 1660 and the secret recipe includes eggs, almonds, and sugar.
+On the other hand, Pariès is famous for its mouchou of different flavors whose recipe brings us back in the XX. century.
+In both pastries, you will definitely need to try the Gateau Basque, a very typical cake made of almonds too.

 If you are not plenty enough, the bunch of places where you will be able to taste the local specialties is incredible.
 It is important to always remember that in Saint Jean de Luz there is a Michelin-starred restaurant L’Océan, in the Grand Hotel, with Christophe Grosjean as the main chef.
 The hotel has also a spa, so if you have time to enjoy the sunset in their spa you will not be disappointed at all, the 160€ for the night are well deserved.